Garage Door Won’t Close

 2. Once you’ve performed this task you can now proceed to step two.
 It is possible your wall button wiring is making a connection somewhere ever so often causing your opener to activate.
 Check the wire to make sure your staples arent pushing down to hard on the wire.
 We’ve seen some staplers are stronger than others and will force a connection between the two small copper pieces inside the wire.
 Loosen any staples that may look too tight.
 You can also unscrew the wall control and check the contacts to make sure they aren’t loose.

 You should also inspect where the wire meets the opener.
 Sometimes the wire loosens over time.
 Every time the opener vibrates it now has the ability to touch the other wire causing it come back up, even if it closed all the way!

 3. Lastly if you’ve done all of the above it may be time to consider replacing your unit as it may have a fried logic board.
 We recommend you replace your garage door opener in this case.
 Especially if your opener is already older than ten years.
 You can find our recommended replacements in the openers section of our parts page.
-If you decide you want to replace just the logic/mother board, we have a few of the popular models in the parts page as well.
+If you decide you want to replace just the logic/mother board we have a few of the common models in the parts page.

 You watched it begin going down but trusted the door to close all the way in its own then did you?
 Got you far, huh?
 No worries though we’re here to figure this thing out together.
 Lets go through the possibilities here.